iarroyof/rl4kbc-csr/README.md

     <code>
     sudo docker run hello-world
     </code>
-    <p>One you installed Docker, you can download and use the KICoDi image via DockerHub</p>
+    <p>One you installed Docker, you can download and use the RL4KBC&CSR image via DockerHub</p>
     <code>
     sudo docker pull enriquegap/kapp:v01
     </code>